MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-users.md

 To take full advantage of page caching, [!INCLUDE[prodshort](../developer/includes/prodshort.md)] requires a modern browser with access to the browser's storage mechanisms.
 Any browser settings that restrict access to local storage or the browser's IndexedDB may prevent [!INCLUDE[prodshort](../developer/includes/prodshort.md)] from applying performance optimizations.

 > [!IMPORTANT]
 > Browsers that run in private or guest mode typically discard browser storage when the browser window is closed.
 This discards cached data and users will not be able to take advantage of page caching when they next sign into [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-Users relying on private or guest browsing to work with multiple identities or [!INCLUDE[prodshort](../developer/includes/prodshort.md)] organizations are advised to use browser profiles instead.
+Users relying on private or guest browsing to work across multiple identities and organizations are advised to use browser profiles instead.

 The time taken to load any page is also affected by the number of controls shown on the page.
 Users can improve performance on complex pages using these methods:
 - By *collapsing* secondary content that may be needed only occasionally.
 For example, when the FactBox pane on a page is collapsed, [!INCLUDE[prodshort](../developer/includes/prodshort.md)] saves time from attempting to display all the related facts.
 - By *hiding* secondary content entirely from the page.
 For example, hiding Role Center parts or columns that are not used by the user, department or organization will also improve the time needed to load the page.
 Learn more about [Personalizing Your Workspace](/dynamics365/business-central/ui-personalization-user).

-> [!NOTE]
-> These suggestions only affect the time taken to display the content.
-All data and operations related to this content are still processed.

 ## Agility of navigating and entering data